klemense1/CarND-Advanced-Lane-Lines/README.md

   ret, corners = cv2.findChessboardCorners(gray, (nx, ny), None) If the corners could be identified, I keep the found corners and their matching object points.

     if ret==True:
       imgpoints.append(corners)
       objpoints.append(objp)

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function. ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, img_size,None,None)

 I first started out with nx = 9 and ny = 6, which lead to missing out the following files:

     No corners found in camera_cal/calibration1.jpg
     No corners found in camera_cal/calibration4.jpg
     No corners found in camera_cal/calibration5.jpg

 After having a closer look on them, I realized that those images only had a fraction of the chessboard, which meant they did not have the fill number of corners in each direction.
-Step by step, I added less possible number of corners in each direction, finally coming up with: for nx in [6, 7, 8, 9]:
+Step by step, I added less possible number of corners in each direction, finally coming up with:

+    for nx in [6, 7, 8, 9]:
       for ny in [5, 6]:
         ...

 Identifying not all corners does not hurt, as can be seen in the following pictures:

+Corners with ny=6 and nx=8

 ![alt text][image_calibration1]

+Corners with ny=6 and nx=9

 ![alt text][image_calibration2]